vyperfun/vyper.fun/1/keccak256-and-typecasting.md

 # returns b1f078126895a1424524de5321b339ab00408010b7cf0e6ed451514981e58aa9
 ```

-As you can see, the returned values are totally different despite only a 1 character change in the input.
+As you can see, the returned values are totally different despite only 1 character change in the input.

 > Note: Secure random-number generation in blockchain is a very difficult problem.
 Our method here is insecure, but since security isn't top priority for our Pokemon DNA, it will be good enough for our purposes.